 You should also prioritize long-tail keywords over generic terms.
 Why?
-Because shoppers who know what they want typically enter specific search terms when looking for products.
+Because shoppers who know what they want typically enter longer and more specific search terms when looking for products.
 Using those long-tail keywords helps you get in front of these customers.

 For instance, someone on the hunt for a men’s wallet is likely to be clear and specific with their search terms and enter “men’s leather wallet” or “minimalist wallet” instead of just “wallet.”

 Attributes are the additional details you might use to describe your products.
-They are displayed on the left-hand side of the search results page and customers can use them to narrow down the search results.
+They’re displayed on the left side of the search results page and customers can use them to narrow down the search results.

 You can optimize this component of your listing by including as many relevant attributes as possible when you’re submitting your listing.
 For example, if you’re selling a pair of black leather ballet flats, then you’d select attributes such as “flats,” “black,” and “leather.”

 You can also use them to broaden the match potential of your listing.
-The more relevant attributes you have, the higher the chances that your product will show up on search results.
+The more relevant attributes you have, the higher the chances your product shows up on search results.
 Let’s say you’re using “violet” to describe a shirt that you’re selling.
 To improve your chances of ranking, you could add “purple” as a color attribute, because it still accurately describes the item.

 While Etsy categories are primarily used to help shoppers browse the site and narrow down their search, they still play an important role in SEO.
 Categories and sub-categories function as Etsy tags, and the site uses them when matching listings to search queries.

 Optimize your categories by being as specific as possible.
-Go for the sub-categories first when classifying your items, because Etsy automatically adds your products to the broader categories that the sub-category is nested in.
+Go for sub-categories first when classifying your items.
+Starting with sub-categories helps because Etsy automatically adds your products to related broader categories.

 For example, if you’re selling a ring with multiple stones, then use the sub-category “Multistone Rings.”
-When you do this, that product will automatically be listed under “Rings” and “Jewelry & Accessories,” so shoppers will still discover your products when they search those categories.
+When you do that, the product automatically gets listed under “Rings” and “Jewelry & Accessories,” so shoppers will still discover your products when they search those categories.

 Having a listing that aligns with a buyer’s search is a good start, but it’s not the only determining factor for ranking high in search results.